Ahlkanvorez/Glottai-site/README.md

 This is the front-end browser-app, written in AngularJS.

-To enable the startup script, run the following command:
+To enable the startup script, enter the following command:

 > chmod +x startup.sh